icipe-official/vectoratlas-software-code/docs/architecture/description/02-architecture-context.md

-# XXX System Context
+# System Context

-This section details the context that the XXX System operates within.
+This section details the context that the Vector Atlas system operates within.

 * **[System context](#system-context)**
 * **[User types](#user-types)**